SillyTavern/SillyTavern-WebSearch-Selenium/README.md

 ## How to install

-> This plugin will not work in Termux.
+> This plugin will not work in Termux or any ARM64 Linux (Raspberry Pi, etc).
+See [this issue](https://github.com/SillyTavern/SillyTavern-WebSearch-Selenium/issues/1).

 1. Before you begin, make sure you set a config `enableServerPlugins` to `true` in the config.yaml file of SillyTavern.